Frequently Asked Questions

 How did this start?

-The story started early in 2021 when I (@weex) started thinking more seriously about social media and what a better future for it might be.
+The story started early in 2021 when we started thinking more seriously about social media and what a better future for it might be.
 We came to the conclusion that since nobody really knows, experimentation was key.
 This led to a survey of open source social networking projects that might be good platforms for experimentation.
 Mastodon came out as top candidates.

-At that point, I realized it’s not only a problem of not knowing what better social media looks like, but also how to run a successful open source software project.
-That’s when I found Pieter Hintjens and the Collective Code Construction Contract (C4) that he developed with the ZeroMQ community.
+At that point, we realized it’s not only a problem of not knowing what better social media looks like, but also how to run a successful open source software project.
+That’s when we found Pieter Hintjens and the Collective Code Construction Contract (C4) that he developed with the ZeroMQ community.
 The core idea is that community is primary, not technology.
 Only a strong community can develop and maintain software for the long-term that will meet the needs of the market.